doncix01/Folder-creator-file-copier/README.md

 How to work this program?
 -------------------------

+!The program main langluage is Hungarian!
+        - The US / UK version release soon...

 The first step the programm is taken a working folders loc and the copy alt.folder locations The second step the program analyzing file contains in the working folders (.meta files):
         'handling.meta',